lisp-mirror/airship-scheme/CONTRIBUTING.md

 ### Type system

+Portable Scheme only has the predicates, such as `list?`.
+Scheme can be thought of as being "predicatively" typed.
+Airship Scheme uses this convention in its type names, making its Scheme type names end in `?`.

 Technically, Common Lisp isn't just a "Lisp-2".
 It actually has more than two namespaces.
-The third most popular namespace is the *type* namespace, used by types defined by `defclass`, `deftype`, etc. One possible solution is to introduce this type namespace to Scheme, but standard Scheme is primarily typed by predicates.
+The third most popular namespace is the *type* namespace, used by types defined by `defclass`, `deftype`, etc. One possible solution is to introduce this type namespace to Scheme, but standard Scheme is predicately typed.
 These could be seen as `satisfies` types in CL, but those are inefficient.
 The simplest efficient solution, then, is to have a `define-scheme-type` macro that defines both a type and a predicate of the same name (e.g. `pair?`).

-Normally, the generated predicate can just call `typep`, but there are quite a few special cases.
+Thus, in Airship Scheme, properly defined Scheme types always define a corresponding predicate of the same name, but are probably defined in a more efficient way (such as `define-scheme-type` on the CL side or `define-type` on the Scheme side).

+This is generally done by automatically generating a trivially inline procedure that calls `typep` (in the CL side) or `type?` (in the Airship Scheme side).
+This means that this abstraction is a potentially leaky abstraction since the procedure might be redefined locally.
+However, `type?` will usually behave as expected because there is no local way to define a type.

-Technically speaking, this type namespace still exists and could be accessed through an exposed `type?` predicate in Scheme.
+That is, technically speaking, this type namespace still exists and is accessed through an exposed `type?` predicate on the Scheme side.
 For example, `(type? foo 'pair?)` would be `#t` if `foo` is a `pair?` even if `pair?` has been locally rebound in a `let`.

 ### Continuations